 - Mix some potting mix in a pot and insert the leaves in a standing position.
 Avoid burying too deep.

 - Because ZZ is succulent, you should not keep the soil saturated.
 Just mist the growing medium regularly to maintain slight moisture when you see it getting dried.

 - If you’ve got a greenhouse, shift the pot there.
 This way, leaves will develop into new plants in 4-6 weeks.

 - You can also keep that in a shady spot, but you may see results a bit late if the temperature is not around 80 F (27 C).

 ZZ plant’s seeds are rare to find.
 It is the least common way to propagate it, which is why it’s better if you grow it from cuttings or division.

 Once your cuttings grow roots, follow these tips to re-pot them successfully:

-- Make sure your pots have drainage holes because this succulent plant hates waterlogged soil.
+- Make sure your pots have enough drainage holes because this succulent plant hates waterlogged soil.

 - Use a well-draining potting mix–any soilless succulent mix would be a good start.
 You can also make it at home with the recipes here.

-- You may need to support the plant as well with a bamboo stick.
+- You may need to support the plant as well with a bamboo stick or something similar.